 Tamarac, FL 33320

 History of the Foundation

 Both Sue Newman-Mercado and Carolyn Miller are parents of children who struggled with Selective Mutism.
 They learned of each other through Mrs. Miller’s search in April 1991 for other families having a selectively mute child via a printed notice in a national magazine.
 Due to the geographical distance between them, the Foundation was created through the telephone and mail efforts.
-Both women devoted untiring efforts toward establishment of the first and only charitable, unconditional non-profit organization dedicated to provide education, support and research in this area.
-Through their efforts they accomplished a small miracle.
+Both women devoted untiring efforts toward the establishment of the first and only charitable, unconditional non-profit organization dedicated to providing education, support, and research in this area.
+Through their efforts, they accomplished a small miracle.

 A newspaper article about Selective Mutism attracted TV producers and, in October 1991, the first media segment produced on Selective Mutism was presented on the Maury Povich Show.
 After the television show aired, hundreds of families responded, leading to the creation of a national network.

-Since 1991, the selfless, exclusive efforts of these two women effected and permanently altered the 4 most vital issues regarding Selective Mutism.
+Since 1991, the selfless, exclusive efforts of these two women affected and permanently altered the 4 most vital issues regarding Selective Mutism.

 - Awareness and recognition of the disorder through the media.

 - Critical changes in the DSM IV: renaming the disorder and revising the diagnostic criteria to better assist professionals and families.